 Bioinformatics Core Facility

 The platform’s mission is to build and maintain an infrastructure that enables application of strong bioinformatics analysis to enhance and empower the biomedical research at the DBM.
-To keep track of the rapid technological advances and the growing number of bioinformatics approaches and tools, the Bioinformatics Core Facility closely interacts with other bioinformatics units in the Basel area (e.g. the group of Dr. Michael Stadler, Friedrich Miescher Institute for Biomedical Research and the center for scientific computing – sciCORE at the University of Basel).
+To keep track of the rapid technological advances and the growing number of bioinformatics approaches and tools, the Bioinformatics Core Facility closely interacts with other bioinformatics units in the Basel area (e.g. the group of Dr Michael Stadler, Friedrich Miescher Institute for Biomedical Research and the centre for scientific computing – sciCORE at the University of Basel).

 Robert Ivanek's group at SIB